xalicex/LOLDrivers_finder/readme.md

 All the drivers retrieved by the script are POTENTIAL process killer drivers.
 It means that some of them aren't.

 Of course, function can be imported dynamically, processes can be terminated other ways and handle retrieved without using `Nt/ZwOpenProcess`.

 This script is not bullet proof.
-It's just a quick and dirty way to find easy targets.
+It's just a quick and dirty way to find easy targets, so it's 100% sure that it will miss some real process drivers killer drivers available on LOLDrivers.

-When executed, this code will check if a new version of `drivers.json` is available on LOLDrivers and download it.
+However, in the list of drivers retrieved by the script today, some of them are indeed process killer drivers.
+So have fun !